zevv/nim-async-issue/README.md

 # Background

-Over the last few weeks/months I have seen a number of discussions on the Nim forum and the #nim IRC channel about the state of the Nim async library.
+Over the last few weeks/months I have seen a number of discussions[3] on the Nim forum and the #nim IRC channel about the state of the Nim async library.
 After speaking with some (but not all!) of the people involved I figured it is time to make this into an official discussion to see how this can be resolved and we